 Stock up on snacks such as sunflower seeds and nuts for a great protein snack.

 Having even the common flu or diarrhea during this time can be extremely dangerous.
-Your body can become dehydrated and not be holding the fluids that you need to survive.
+Your body can become dehydrated and not retain the fluids that you need to survive.
 Sports drinks have electrolytes that can help you get the minerals that your body needs.

 Prepping for a disaster is going to cost you, no question about it.
-But these items that you will pay only a dollar for at the Dollar Tree will not only keep your cost down but also prove vital when the SHTF.
+But there are numerous items that you will pay only a dollar for at Dollar Tree will not only keep your costs down but also prove vital when a disaster hits.

 If you’re a faithful Dollar Tree customer, what other items have you discovered that will be necessary to have during the darkest season of your life?
-Let me know the prepping items you can buy from the Dollar Tree in a city near you.
+Let me know the prepping items you can buy from the Dollar Tree in a city near you so I can share those ideas with my readers.
 May God bless this world, Linda